vdiff logo

-Advanced Trad Anchors > Part 4 of 5 > The Equalizing Figure-8
+Advanced Trad Anchors > The Equalizing Figure-8

 In Trad Climbing Basics, we described methods of building an equalized anchor without the use of slings or a cordelette – great if you’ve used them all during the pitch.
 Many variations are possible.
 Two simple methods are shown below, along with the more advanced equalizing figure-8.
 These methods use up quite a lot of rope, so you might not have enough on those long pitches.